 What Success Looks Like

 Within the digital marketing business unit of Adobe, the sales team was stuck selling point solutions at a tactical level.
-Adobe decided to shift from point solutions to positioning a digital marketing platform at the executive level by vertical.
+Adobe decided to shift from point solutions to positioning a digital marketing platform at the executive level by vertical (watch their success story here).
 Here are three ways Adobe accelerated sales change and outcomes:

 Industry-specific playbooks that enabled the global sales organization to tailor their insights and value proposition based on the customer’s market segment (one playbook per vertical)

 Incorporating the experience and ideas of subject matter experts within Adobe combined with industry research provided by third parties

 “How to” videos showing sales people how to lead a compelling, industry specific conversation

 Are you about to implement a vertical approach?
 DSG has 25 years experience working with B2B companies to accelerate sales mastery and adoption of vertically aligned sales approach.
 In a brief web meeting we can:

 Show how changes in sales strategy or structure can be translated into tangible sales execution.